 Do you work in an industry that uses hazardous materials?
-Maybe you work in a school and are looking to improve your chemical storage?
-Or you need a secure place in your garage to store strong cleaning products?
-You’ve come to the right place as this article contains all the information you need about COSHH compliant storage.
+Maybe you work in a school and want to improve your chemical storage.
+Or do you need a secure place in your garage to store strong cleaning products?
+You’ve come to the right place, as this article contains all the information you need about COSHH-compliant storage.

-COSHH stands for The Control of Substances Hazardous to Health Regulations 2002 and therefore by having COSHH compliant storage, you are following health and safety laws and meeting legal standards.
-This is very important as when working with any type of hazardous materials, essential steps and precautions need to be taken to make sure everything is handled correctly and safely.
+COSHH stands for The Control of Substances Hazardous to Health Regulations 2002; therefore, by having COSHH-compliant storage, you are following health and safety laws and meeting legal standards.
+This is very important as when working with any hazardous materials, essential steps and precautions must be taken to ensure everything is handled correctly and safely.

-Many substances are labelled by COSHH as being hazardous including, but not limited to biological agents, fumes, asphyxiating gases and many types of chemicals.
+COSHH labels many substances as being hazardous, including, but not limited to, biological agents, fumes, asphyxiating gases and many types of chemicals.
 Most types of these substances need to be stored in a COSHH cabinet.
-This is to ensure any dangerous chemicals are securely put away in order to reduce the risk of harm to employees and the workplace.
+This is to ensure any dangerous chemicals are securely put away to reduce the risk of harm to employees and the workplace.

-There are many benefits of storing materials in our COSHH compliant cabinets as opposed to non-compliant storage.
+There are many benefits of storing materials in our COSHH-compliant cabinets instead of non-compliant storage.
 One of which is all our cabinets have an implemented liquid-tight sump to prevent leakage*.
-This ensures that any spills of dangerous chemicals is caught through the use of absorbent materials and does not pose any risk of spreading into the environment.
+This ensures that any spills of dangerous chemicals are caught using absorbent materials and do not pose any risk of spreading into the environment.
 Another benefit is that all cabinets can be locked using a key.
-This prevents unauthorised reach to dangerous substances and makes sure that only trained personnel are able to access the cabinets.
+This prevents unauthorised access to dangerous substances and ensures that only trained personnel can access the cabinets.

-Additionally, all our COSHH compliant cabinets are suitable for the storage of a range of different materials such as chemicals, flammable liquids, acids & alkalis, agrochemicals.
+Additionally, all our COSHH-compliant cabinets are suitable for storing various materials such as chemicals, flammable liquids, acids & alkalis, and agrochemicals.

 Which type of COSHH storage is best for me?

-To help you create the perfect storage solution for all your hazardous materials, we have a fantastic range of COSHH compliant cabinets and cupboards.
-Not only do we have different sizes, colours and designs available, you can be sure they all meet legal requirements and comply with all the control of substances hazardous to health regulations.
+We have a fantastic range of COSHH-compliant cabinets and cupboards to help you create the perfect storage solution for all your hazardous materials.
+Not only do we have different sizes, colours and designs available, but you can also be sure they all meet legal requirements and comply with all the control of substances hazardous to health regulations.

-There are three main types of cabinet available including mobile, wall-mounted and standard.
-Our standard range includes compact cabinets for where space is limited, tall cabinets for when extra storage is needed and floor chests for when a large amount of materials needs to be stored.
-All our cabinets come with at least one shelf and additional shelving is available to purchase in order to maximise your storage space.
+There are three main types of cabinets available: mobile, wall-mounted and standard.
+Our standard range includes compact cabinets for limited space, tall cabinets for when extra storage is needed and floor chests for when a large amount of materials needs to be stored.
+All our cabinets come with at least one shelf, and additional shelving is available to purchase to maximise your storage space.

-We hope this article has helped you gain a better insight into COSHH compliant storage.
-If you have any questions or queries please do not hesitate to contact our friendly and knowledgeable team who would be more than happy to help.
+We hope this article has helped you gain a better insight into COSHH-compliant storage.
+If you have any questions or queries, please do not hesitate to contact our friendly and knowledgeable team, who would be happy to help.

-For more information about how to store Chemicals safely, read our comprehensive Hazardous Storage Guide.
+For more information about storing chemicals safely, read our comprehensive Hazardous Storage Guide.